iutinvg/buxoff/README.markdown

 Buxoff uses email interface of buxfer.com, thus it doesn't require your buxfer account credentials and even Internet connection.
 And nobody can see your buxfer account using this app if you happy enough to lose you mobile.

-It is just to log your expenses.
-Indeed, why do you need all these reports when you are drinking beer in Munich?
-I think you should leave the analytics for the time when you have a free evening: just sitting near the fireplace, taking some cognac (or beer again?), you'll open your laptop and create the expenses report and think about all your life.
-If it is boring -- call your wife.

 #More
 Support page: http://sevencrayons.com/buxoff